 Doctor of Musical Arts (DMA)

-The DMA degree emphasizes the dual preparation for professional careers in the performance of contemporary music, as well as in the equally demanding area of teaching these skills on an advanced level.
+The DMA degree is a professional doctoral degree that emphasizes the dual preparation for professional careers in the performance of contemporary music, as well as in the equally demanding area of teaching these skills on an advanced level.
 Candidates for this degree are expected to demonstrate musical excellence, artistic maturity, and the capability for doing original scholarly work.
-For degree requirements and curriculum, please refer to the “Department of Music” description under the catalog listings of programs of instruction.
+For degree requirements and curriculum, please refer to the “Department of Music” section in this catalog.

 Doctor of Philosophy (PhD)